fvaleri/strimzi-debugging/sessions/006/README.md

 kafkatopic.kafka.strimzi.io/my-topic created
 ```

-When the cluster is ready, break it by sending 110 MiB of data to a topic, which exceeds the disk capacity of 100 MiB.
+When the cluster is ready, break the zookeeper by creating 3 topics and 1000 partitions per topic, which exceeds the disk capacity of 1 MiB.

 ```sh
 $ CLUSTER_NAME="my-cluster" \